 The China Securities Regulatory Commission (CSRC) is the prudential regulator for securities institutions and supports the PBC on AML/CFT supervision.

 Anti-Money Laundering Bureau (Securities Bureau) is responsible for AML activities in the People’s Republic of China.
-They cover everything AML from conducting studies, establishing rules and policies for financial institutions, engaging in international cooperation, consolidating and analysing information on suspicious payment transactions.
-Along with assisting the judiciary departments in investigating money-laundering related criminal cases, ensuring proper security arrangement for the PBC system.
+They cover everything AML from conducting studies, establishing rules and policies for financial institutions, engaging in international cooperation, and consolidating and analysing information on suspicious payment transactions.
+Along with assisting the judiciary departments in investigating money-laundering-related criminal cases, ensuring proper security arrangements for the PBC system.

 The Ministry of State Security (MSS)